 The inspiring film Motherload, a feature-length documentary about how cargo bikes have been life-changing for many women and young families, was released for on-demand rentals and purchase on Vimeo, and now has educational and library licensing available, plus a DVD edition.

 When I discovered the cargo bike and watched it revolutionize parenting for so many, I wanted to know more.
-And, when I learned about how the bicycle empowered women and the poor during the 1890s, MOTHERLOAD seemed destined to be: the same 100-year-old invention that facilitated women's emancipation made me whom I am today
+And, when I learned about how the bicycle empowered women and the poor during the 1890s, MOTHERLOAD seemed destined to be the same 100-year-old invention that facilitated women's emancipation and made me whom I am today

 Motherload was produced through a crowd-sourcing model, with people around the world contributing stories, pictures, video clips and funds.
 In the last 10 years the cargo bike movement has grown exponentially in North America.
 Cargo bikes, and cargo trailers pulled by bikes, became popular with tradespeople, mobile catering services, and courier services.

 Director LIz Canning says: 'Feeling trapped by her dependence on a car to transport kids, Liz questions our cultural understanding of comfort.
 When I discovered the cargo bike and watched it revolutionize parenting for so many, I wanted to know more.
 And, when I learned about how the bicycle empowered women and the poor during the 1890s, MOTHERLOAD seemed destined to be: the same 100-year-old invention that facilitated women's emancipation made me whom I am today.'

 In Europe also, the popularity of the cargo bike is soaring.
 In sumer 2020, the Union Cycliste Internationale (UCI), the worldwide governing body for cycling – which develops and oversees cycling in all its forms and for all people, as a competitive sport, a healthy leisure activity and a sustainable means of transport – began a major push to raise the profile of cargo bikes.